Time Is Up – How You Can Manage Your Daily Workload with Timeboxes

 Schedule your day with timeboxes

-First of all, you should estimate how long each task will take you to complete it.
-Then you can simply allocate a set amount of time to each task, project or meeting.
+First, you should estimate how long each task will take you to complete it.
+Then you can simply allocate a set amount of time to each task, project, or meeting.
 Make sure you don’t forget to include breaks.
-Furthermore, you should consider to plan in some time for unexpected requests or any kind of interruptions.
-Then set a timer to alert you when the time is over and you should move on to your next timebox.
+Furthermore, you should consider planning some time for unexpected requests or any kind of interruptions.
+Then set a timer to alert you when the time is over, and you should move on to your next timebox.

 Make plans in advance